phoenixframework/phoenix/guides/contexts.md

 That looks great.
 Our callers will have no confusion over what this function does, and we can wrap up the increment in an atomic operation to prevent race conditions.

-Open up your CMS context (`lib/hello/catalog.ex`), and add this new function:
+Open up your catalog context (`lib/hello/catalog.ex`), and add this new function:

 ```elixir
   def inc_page_views(%Product{} = product) do